agoda-com/agoda-kraft/README.md

 </project>
 ```

-This will set the corect setting in the IDE to run detekt in teh background and prompt you if
+This will set the correct settings in the IDE to run Detekt in the background and prompt you if
-there is problems from the IDE itself, isntead of awaiting for a CLI or CI run.
+there are problems from the IDE itself, instead of waiting for a CLI or CI run.

-Note: detekt rules that work with Type Resolution do not work in IDE, only in CLI, RE: [this issue](https://github.com/detekt/detekt-intellij-plugin/issues/499)
+Note: Detekt rules that work with Type Resolution do not work in the IDE, only in CLI, RE: [this issue](https://github.com/detekt/detekt-intellij-plugin/issues/499)

 ### Usage